How Much Does Assisted Living Cost? Essential Information for Long-Term Care Planning

 Every facility that you come across will offer something different.
 That means their prices and fee models will also be different.
 But it's easy to get important information that can help you create a budget, decide which pricing models are best for you, and find ways to save money and secure funding.
 So get started on those tasks today by checking out the sections below:

 How Much Does Assisted Living Cost?

 When it comes to senior living residences, a lot of options are available.
-In fact, in 2014, there were more than 30,000 assisted living and senior care communities in America.2 They vary in size, styles, amenities, services, and prices.
+In fact, in 2014, there were more than 30,000 assisted living and senior care communities in America, according to a National Center for Health Statistics report.
+They vary in size, styles, amenities, services, and prices.
 So you have a great deal of flexibility in choosing a facility that meets your needs, including your budget.

 Initially, assisted living facilities may seem expensive.
 But, when compared to other services in the same geographic area, they are often cheaper than in-home support services and nursing homes.
 So, for seniors who want to continue living with some independence and freedom, assisted living is an excellent option.

 According to a Genworth Cost of Care Survey, the national median for a private, one-bedroom unit in an ALF was $3,628 per month in 2016.
 That means half of all assisted living facilities in the U.S. charge less than that amount, and half charge more.
 So when you are comparing assisted living costs by state, you'll find quite a bit of variance.
 To give you a better idea of state-by-state pricing, take a look at the least and most expensive states and regions below.

 In 2016, the median monthly rates within the 10 least expensive states were:

 - Alabama: $2,900

 In contrast, the median monthly rates within the 10 most expensive states and regions were: